 And something surprising happened: nothing exploded.
 There was no drama.
 No one was mad.
 The world didn’t end.

-That’s when I started learning that my needs are valid, too.
+That’s when I started learning that my needs are valid too — and that guilt is not a reliable guide.

 Gentle boundaries say: I care about you.
 And I care about me too.